vogt4nick/modeling-march-madness/readme.md

 # Modeling March Madness in Python
-### A four-part series by Nick Vogt
+### A three-part series
-###### Repo is updated through _Workshop 3: Model Selection_.
-The next workshop will be posted in early April.

 Join me and [MSU Data Science](http://msudatascience.com/) in modeling march madness entirely in Python!

-Learn how to scrape web pages to build your dataset and model the tournament in 4 parts:
+Learn how to scrape web pages to build your dataset and model the tournament in 3 parts:

 1. Web Scraping
 2. Data Mining and Feature Engineering
 3. Choosing a Model
-4. Model Evaluation

 At the end of this project, you will have a fully function model of the NCAA Basketball Tournament.
 Tweak it to your own needs and desires to beat up on your friends and co-workers in a tourney pool.